bkucey/IBTLcompiler/README.md

 Use compile.bash to compile the project into a bin/ directory.
 Use makeJar.bash to make an executable jar out of the .class files in bin/.

-Usage$: java -jar IBTLcompiler.jar input-file puts Gforth code to stdout.
+Usage$: java -jar IBTLcompiler.jar input-file

+command will write gForth code to stdout.